Justice Dept. memos back defiance of impeachment subpoenas

 The opinion was requested by White House counsel Pat Cipollone, who is leading the president’s legal team in the impeachment trial.

-It is one of several the office — which provides legal guidance for the executive branch — has recently issued that the Trump administration has pointed to in support of its positions.
+It is one of several the office — which provides legal advice for the executive branch — has recently issued that the Trump administration has pointed to in support of its positions.

 Trump’s lawyers released two other opinions Monday issued by the same office.

-Both concluded that Charles Kupperman, a former deputy national security adviser, and John Eisenberg, a White House national security adviser, were senior aides to the president and therefore immune from being forced to testify before Congress.
+They concluded that Charles Kupperman, a former White House deputy national security adviser, and John Eisenberg, a White House national security lawyer, were senior aides to the president and therefore immune from being forced to testify before Congress.

-Kupperman also sought guidance from a judge about whether he had to comply with a congressional subpoena or with a White House directive that he not testify.
+Kupperman last fall sued in federal court over his subpoena, seeking a court ruling on whether he had to cooperate with Congress or with a White House directive that he not testify.
 A judge last month dismissed the case as moot since the House subsequently withdrew the subpoena for him.

-All three opinions were included in a legal brief the White House filed Monday before opening arguments in the president’s impeachment trial.
+All three opinions were included as part of a legal brief the White House filed Monday ahead of opening arguments in the president’s impeachment trial.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP